6 Reasons Why Asset Allocation Affects Investment Performance For Ultra-High Net Worth Investors More than Any Other Variable

 Market volatility happens, and you can’t avoid it unless you want to miss out on the biggest possible gains too.
 In that case, you might as well just park it all in a money market or CD.

-Only an optimized asset allocation can protect you from the always volatile market, which fluctuates far more often than the larger economy.
+Only an optimized ultra high net worth asset allocation can protect you from the always volatile market, which fluctuates far more often than the larger economy.

 Why is this true?